-Major Development is defined by 'The Town and Country Planning (Development Management Procedure) (England) Order 2015' as 1,000 square metres or more or on a site having an area of 1 hectare or more.
+Major Development is defined by the Town and Country Planning (Development Management Procedure) (England) Order 2015.
+It includes the provision of 10 or more dwellinghouses, the provision of a building or buildings where the floor space is 1,000 square metres or more or on a site having an area of 1 hectare or more.